Is 2025 a Good Year to Sell Your House?

 Mortgage rates: Gradual improvements expected

-Use our tool below to compare current mortgage interest rates.
+Use the tool below to compare some of today's current mortgage offers:

 Housing inventory levels: Still tight but improving

 On the new construction front, homebuilders had been growing more optimistic as reduced financing costs boosted confidence and raised hopes for increased housing supply in 2025.
 However, the Trump administration’s 25% tariffs on steel and aluminum imports have added uncertainty to new construction plans.
-Rising material costs could slow development, potentially limiting efforts to expand housing supply in the coming year.
+Rising material costs could slow development, potentially limiting efforts to expand the housing supply.

 For sellers, improved inventory may mean more competition but demand continues to outpace supply in many regions.
 Well-priced, well-maintained homes will likely attract strong interest, especially in high-demand areas with limited inventory.